 So let’s start with the basics: below is a collection of tool-agnostic best practices for digital communication.
 Digital communication is about coordinating data, while collaboration is about coordinating action.

 People appreciate it when verbal communication is coherent, in full sentences and with a clearly understandable pronunciation.
-In other words, when somebody puts in effort when they say something.
-This is especially valuable in a professional context and even a selection criterion when hiring (“presentation skills” etc.).
+In other words, when somebody puts in effort to express what they have to say.
+This is especially valuable in a professional context and even a selection criterion when hiring (“presentation skills”, “fluent English” etc.).

-The same is not yet true for non-spoken digital communication like instant messaging, online forums, comments on collaborative documents etc… On average, collaborators put in little effort to make their communication here clear, precise and complete as well, and when this becomes part of the workplace culture, it becomes self-affirming (“My colleagues write the same way, why should I put in extra effort when writing them?”).
+The same is not yet true for written communication like instant messaging, online forums, comments on collaborative documents etc… On average, collaborators put in little effort to make this communication clear, precise and complete, and when this becomes part of the workplace culture, it becomes self-affirming (“My colleagues write the same way to me, I’m not going to add extra effort.”).
 But as a result, this lack of digital communication culture makes distributed collaboration inefficient, unenjoyable and often enough unworkable.